Painters

 Twenty-six paintings of various sizes, of which some belonged to the children of the deceased.

-The post-mortem inventory drawn up by Vermeer's widow.
-Along with unsold paintings, it lists the studio props, two easels, palettes, grinding stones, and the ebonized picture frames that appear in the backgrounds of his own pictures.
+Post-mortem inventory listing studio props, two easels, palettes, grinding stones, and ebonized picture frames that appear in the backgrounds of his pictures.

 Techniques and practices